Strangehaven: Plot

-The village is home to a secret sect called The Knights of the Golden Light, whose members include all high-ranking villagers, including the doctor, the policeman, the headteacher, and the solicitor.
-The group's motives are unclear.
-However, it is not until issue four that something explicitly supernatural happens, when Megaron, a half-Amazonian shaman, teaches Jeremy Jones to see through a bird's eyes.
+The village motives of The Knights of the Golden Light, whose members include all high-ranking villagers, are unclear.
+However, it is not until issue four that something explicitly supernatural happens, when Megaron, a half-Amazonian shaman, teaches Jeremy to see through a bird's eyes.
 Supernatural elements are hinted at in earlier issues, most notably in the way that Alex is unable to leave the village without the road seemingly curving back into Strangehaven, and in the visions Alex has of The Woman on the Road, whose physical form also seems to be kept in a fishtank in the house of an unseen villager.

 Although Alex is unable to leave Strangehaven, it is implied that this is unusual, and few of the villagers have expressed any knowledge of this phenomenon.
 Suzie Tang leaves the village in one issue to return to Hong Kong, and Billy Bates also flees Strangehaven, so one can assume that some are able to travel outside it.
 Communication with the outside world is also possible, as Alex is able to press for divorce with his estranged wife through the village solicitor.
-In issue 7, Alex meets Surfer Steve, who claims that Strangehaven is conscious and only allows people to leave if "she" wants them to.
+In issue seven, Alex meets Surfer Steve, who claims that Strangehaven is conscious and only allows people to leave if "she" wants them to.

 In issue 17, Alex is informed by a coven of witches (including Megaron) that Strangehaven is the point to which all of the ley lines and other religious and magically significant monuments point, and is in effect a template for the entire planet.
-It emerges that the Knights are plotting to take control of Strangehaven's soul, and thus control the planet itself.
-The truth of these claims, however, has not yet been explored by the books.
+It emerges that the Knights are plotting to take control of Strangehaven's soul and thus control the planet itself.